DogmaticSkeptic/qasmtrans/README.md

 ## Acknowledgments
 PNNL IPID: 32821-E, IR: PNNL-SA-188499, Export Control: EAR99, Software DOI: 10.11578/dc.20230814.4

-This software is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
-The software is also supported by the U.S.
-Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
-This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract
-DE-AC05-00OR22725.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy
-Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
-The Pacific
-Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.
+The develoopment of this software is currently supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
+Part of the original development was also supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
+The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.